bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 <!-- .slide: class="align-center" -->

 <img src="assets/emergent.png">
-<small style="font-size:tiny">Emergent Abilities of Large Language Models, Transactions on Machine Learning Research (08/2022)</small>
+<small style="font-size:xx-small">Emergent Abilities of Large Language Models, Transactions on Machine Learning Research (08/2022)</small>

 Notes:
 On most tasks, performance improved predictably and smoothly as the models scaled up — the larger the model, the better it got.
 But with other tasks, the jump in ability wasn’t smooth.
 The performance remained near zero for a while, then performance jumped.
 Other studies found similar leaps in ability.